aknackiron/testdroid-documentation/testdroid-faq/index.md

 ###  Is there support to automatically handle iOS dialogues?

 Currently the handling of iOS dialogues is handled through used test framework.
-We're working on ways to handle such dialogues outside testrun scope as well.
+We have internal tools using which we are able to avoid and dismiss OS dialogues outside of test runs.

 ###  How can I start an iOS Appcrawler run using Testdroid RiC?